hjeti/vue-skeleton/README.md

 * ```npm run lint```: Run eslint
 * ```npm run svg```: Process and optimize svg for use with the Icon component

 ## Seng generator templates

 Vue-skeleton has [seng-generator](https://github.com/mediamonks/seng-generator) templates integrated for easy creation of components, pages and store modules.

-Before you can use seng-generator you have to install it.
+Before you can use seng-generator you have to install it globally.

 Run ```npm install seng-generator -g```

-After the installation is complete you can generate code based on the following templates:
+After the installation you can generate code based on the following templates:
 * component (```sg component <name>```) : Creates a component
 * connected-component (```sg connected-component <name>```): Creates a component with vuex-connect integrated
 * page (```sg page <name>```): Creates a page